ooni/spec/nettests/ts-017-web-connectivity.md

 * An internet connection

-* The ability to reach the web consistency test helper
+* The ability to reach the web connectivity test helper

 # Expected impact